The curious incident of the cat in the day-time

 A legacy lives on

 To see him spearfish is other-worldly!
-He would wear a mask, snorkel, and fins and dive down with a spear, descend and often wait behind a rock for a shoal of fish.
+He would wear a mask, snorkel, and fins and dive down with a spear, descend and often wait behind a large rock for a shoal of fish.
 Snap a grouper, hook it to a line, and continue—business-as-usual.
 There were five of us on the boat, so two big fish or three smaller fish would be what he would target.
-By the time I've taken several long breaths at the surface, Yoayella is still waiting behind a rock; I was just probably breathing more looking at him holding his breath that long!
-Coral with several colours, hundreds of fish, the sunlight diffusing from above to the ground, an occasional big fish or a big shoal of small fish, and Yoayella spearfishing, all make a fascinating sight.
+By the time I've taken several long breaths at the surface, Yoayella is still waiting behind a rock; I was just probably breathing more just looking at him holding his breath that long!
+Corals with several colours, hundreds of fish, the sunlight diffusing from above to the seabed, an occasional big fish or a big shoal of small fish, and Yoayella spearfishing, all make a fascinating sight.
 It is a vivid memory I just need to close my eyes to recreate, no photograph needed.
-Lunch on the boat was standard; Dal, potatoes, and rice with some fish.
-This continued for so many days that while passing some villages, we would exchange a few fish for a local chicken.
-And sometimes we would have 'Nappi' a tasty fermented-shrimp-paste.
-Our boatman Alonthey had got Nappi and he was keen on buying brinjal/eggplant.
-We were confused, what connection does a brinjal have with Nappi!
-So, when we bought brinjals, he roasted them on the stove and mixed Nappi with onions and chillis, and it did taste divine!
-But I drift; back to Yoayella.

-Last week, I snorkeled with him over a reef and there was another person with him—his kid Kane.
+Last week, I snorkeled with him over a reef and he was accompanied by another person—his kid Kane.
 We went to his home at Karmatang from Mayabunder and he had a set plan for us.
 We were all going to 'picnic' by the beach, that is, eat a big brunch after snorkeling for a few hours beyond the Karmatang beach on the east.
 As we reached his home, we were offered a welcome drink; fresh coconut water, and the reception committee was Yoayella, his wife Phoolmani, his son Kane, and Kane's cousin Chintu.
 Yoayella has diversified his livelihood now after years of trying to get into a Government Department.
 He has pigs, chickens, ducks, and paddy and is planning on opening a small local groceries shop too, besides working with the Nature Conservation Foundation.
 After having the coconut water, he offered us bananas, which were delicious too.
 He announced to us his plan and brought out all the picnic food; a big bucket of rice, chicken curry, Nappi, dal, salad, and beans sabzi.
 All to be carried six km away to the beach.
 He also has a basic Maruti Van now; I say basic because the engine works and the wheels are fine; sitting behind we even got a look at one of the shock absorbers from inside the vehicle!
 It seems a bit tricky, but whatever works, works here in the islands.

 We got to the beach and that's where I saw something which made me write this post.